MyUncleSam/EveChatNotifier/README.md

 These settings should only be set if you know what you are doing!

 You can change some general properties by modifying the `EveChatNotifier.exe.config` inside the folder of the program itself.

-You can change the default path to the eve log files modifying this property.
-Adding `%DOCUMENTS%` in the text is going to be replaced with the current users document folder.
+Keep in mind, that all properties are only loaded on program start.
+So you have to restart if you made changes to this file.

 Setting name | Description
 ------------ | -----------